 Considering that traditional carrot cakes can average 12-15 weight watchers points per serving, this diet-friendly carrot cake recipe is a fabulous bargain.

-I have always been a fan of carrot cakes with that rich, gooey, cream cheese frosting, but being a Weight Watcher pretty much kept me away from all my favorite dessert recipes.
-But after some trial and error and alterations with traditional carrot cakes recipes, I was able to create a version that is much lower in points and yet still tastes AMAZING.
+I have always been a fan of carrot cakes with that rich, gooey, cream cheese frosting, but being a weight watcher pretty much kept me away from all my favorite dessert recipes.
+But after some trial and error and alterations with traditional carrot cake recipes, I was able to create a version that is much lower in points and yet still tastes AMAZING.

 CARROT CAKE RECIPE

 - 2 cups whole wheat all-purpose flour

 - ½ cup brown sugar

 - 2 tsp baking soda